dfinity/portal/docs/developer-docs/backend/rust/rust-counter.md

 ## Modify the default project

-In the [Hello, World!
-Rust CDK Quick Start](./rust-quickstart.md), you went through the files in a default project with Rust type canister.
+In the ['Hello, world!'
+Rust CDK quick start](./rust-quickstart.md), you went through the files in a default project with Rust type canister.

-To complete this tutorial, you’ll need to complete the following steps:
+To complete this guide, you’ll need to complete the following steps:

 -   [Replace the default dapp](#replace-the-default-dapp)